headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ##### Configuration

 If you can connect to your AEM Server through a web browser you should be able to connect to it through the plugin.
 That said for the the Debug Connection the port must be opened for you in order to debug.
-It is also prefereable to keep the server for development close to reduce the lag and latency.
+It is also preferable to keep the server for development close to reduce the lag and latency.
 If the Debug Connection is failing for unknown reasons then a TCP Proxy can be used to watch the conversation between the IDEA and AEM.
-A good tool for that is [The Grinder](http://grinder.sourceforge.net/g3/tcpproxy.html) which can be installed quicly and reports any traffic between IDEA and AEM.
-In order to make it work you need to set the outgoing connection port ot the debug port of the AEM server and the incoming connection port to the port configured in the plugin and they must be different.
+A good tool for that is [The Grinder](http://grinder.sourceforge.net/g3/tcpproxy.html) which can be installed quickly and reports any traffic between IDEA and AEM.
+In order to make it work you need to set the outgoing connection port of the debug port of the AEM server and the incoming connection port to the port configured in the plugin and they must be different.
 Then you can connect to the AEM Server through the proxy and you might be able to see why the connection fails.

 ###### Password

-The password in the Server Configuration is left empty so that when the password is changed it is justed tipped in.
-The password field is empty the password remains as is and does not have to be retipped.
+The password in the Server Configuration is left empty and will only show dots for input when a new password is entered.
+A empty field indicates that the password hasn't changed and **does not** have to be reentered.

 ##### Connection

 If the Server is checked (to see if the modules / resources are up to date) the connection will close.
-That said in order to prevent accitendal switches between servers the connection must be closed even if the connection was just used to check.
+That said in order to prevent accidental switches between servers the connection must be closed even if the connection was just used to check.
 After the connection is closed the user can check, connect or deploy to another server.

 ##### Deployment

 The plugin will not check OSGi dependencies and successful activation of modules.
 OSGi can deploy a module successfully but fail to activate or to enable a component.

 It is **recommended** to make a full deployment of the project at the beginning of major changes including pulling changes from GIT to ensure that everything is properly deployed.
-Afterwards Resources, OSGi Modules and classes can be deployed incrementely.
+Afterwards Resources, OSGi Modules and classes can be deployed incrementally.

 ###### Hot Swap

 When the plugin is connected in **Debug Mode** to the remote AEM Server a class can be hot swapped if there were only changes made to **method bodies**.
 Hot Swap will fail if there are any changes made to the class (adding methods, adding members, changing method signatures etc).
-If the automatical compilation is enabled the HotSwapping is done whenever a Java file is saved.
+If the incremental build is enabled the HotSwapping is done whenever a Java file is saved.

 Because the Hot Swap is done automatically class changes will cause an error during deployment.
 Therefore regular development should be done with the Debug Connection closed.

 **Attention**: HotSwap will replace class code **in memory only** meaning that a restart of the AEM Server will wipe any changes.
-It is necessary to deploy OSGi modules as soon as possible to avoid irratic changes.
+It is necessary to deploy OSGi modules as soon as possible to avoid erratic changes.